 As per Section 4.46 b) site plan control is to apply to MMPF.
-The site is subject to an existing site plan approval and associated site plan agreement.
-If plans to develop an MMPF on the site proceed amendment of that approval and agreement will be necessary.
-At that time issues such as fencing, lighting and odour control will be incorporated as part of the amending agreement.
+The site has no existing site plan approval or associated site plan agreement.
+If plans to develop an MMPF on the site proceed site plan approval will be required.
+At that time issues such as fencing, lighting and odour control would be incorporated as part of the amending agreement.